SriLaxmi1993/SriLaxmi1993/README.md

 # Hi, I’m Sri Laxmi 👋

 I’m an **AI Product Manager with 8+ years of experience** building and scaling data‑driven and Generative AI products.
-I focus on turning complex AI capabilities into **practical, user‑centric platforms** that help people learn faster, work smarter, and grow their careers.
+I focus on turning complex AI capabilities into **practical, user‑centric p...

-Most of my work sits at the intersection of **Generative AI, product strategy, and developer education**—from RAG‑powered systems and AI learning platforms to career‑accelerating tools for product managers.
+Most of my work sits at the intersection of **Generative AI, product strategy, and developer education**—from RAG‑powered systems and AI learning platforms to career‑accelerating tools for produ...

 I’m especially passionate about **helping people upskill in GenAI**, and I actively build and open‑source projects to make AI more accessible and actionable.